-Check out Kids in Action online

-View the videos and testimonials from the last ten years of Kids in Action conferences, and see what a great time teachers and students had at the conference throughout the years.
+Check out Kids in Action online View the videos and testimonials from the last ten years of Kids in Action conferences, and see what a great time teachers and students had at the conference throughout the years.
 Access these resources from Council's Kids in Action webpage.

-See Kids in Action presentations by schools from other regions throughout Australia
+See Kids in Action by schools from other regions throughout Australia Workshop presentations - Kin Kin State School Micro Beads - Silkwood School Gwongubunga Little River Main stage presentations - Matthew Flinders Anglican College EcoSlam Poetry - Sacred Heart Primary School No Water, No Life - Aspendale Gardens PS Who is this foreign pest?

-Workshop presentations

-- Kin Kin State School Micro Beads

-- Silkwood School Gwongubunga Little River

-Main stage presentations

-- Sacred Heart Primary School No Water, No Life

-- Aspendale Gardens PS Who is this foreign pest?

 Video presentations

+- North Arm State School Bee Benefits

 - Copperfield College Love Fashion, Love Water

 - St Columba's Primary School Low Down on Litter

 - Westbourne Grammar The Adventures of Drip and Drop

 - Silkwood School Ground water

 Kids Teaching Kids

 Earthwatch Kids Teaching Kids is a partner of Kids in Action.
-Head to earthwatch.org.au/listing/category/kids-teaching-kids for more information.
+Head to earthwatch.org.au/education/school-programs/ kids-teaching-kids for more information.
+Check out their website for other exciting programs and experiences that you and your students can get involved in.

-11

 First Nations Pedagogical Approaches